rickoff/Rickoff/README.md

 - the ultimate script for buying house, land and supply, also allows placing objects in the space.written by Atkana translated and adapted for the Ecarlate server https://github.com/Atkana/tes3mp-scripts

+**MarketPlace**

+- a global marketplace to sell your items or buy items put up for sale by other players the current version is not yet functional, do not hesitate to improve and help me in its design